 Through to the use of technology, we can help you find finance fast.
 And it doesn’t matter if you are in the office or are working from home.

 This is good news for business owners looking for an alternative, e.g. to a bank overdraft.
 You can enter a few bits of information in our secure platform and get an Instant Quote on-screen.
-We use APIs (Application Programming Interface) to make the Finpoint platform compatible with providers such as iwoca or Capital on Tap, and are looking to add more funding options as quickly as we can.
+We use APIs (Application Programming Interface) to make the Finpoint platform compatible with providers such as iwoca or Capital on Tap, who are currently seeking accreditation by British Business Bank for Government-backed lending.
+And we are looking to add more funding options as quickly as we can.

 Stay in touch with your bank